What Is The Tomo360 Marketing Canvas?

 In this box, describe your buyers, either current or target.
 You can answer questions relating to their demographics, their buying habits, where they spend their time, what influences their purchases, etc.

 Take time to evaluate the people who come through the car wash – who uses automatic tunnels?
 Who vacuums their cars?
 Who uses the self-serve bays?
 Do they come alone or with other people?
 How long do they spend at the car wash?

-We hope that with this overview of our Marketing Canvas, you now have a better idea on how to understand your business, customers, and goals.
+We hope that with this overview of our Marketing Canvas, you now have a better idea of how to understand your business, customers, and goals.
 If you need help with any part of this Marketing Canvas or have questions, please contact the Tomo360 team today.
-978-253-4922 or email@example.com
+Our team provides marketing services for your business.
+978-253-4922 or [email protected]